rakytap/sequential-quantum-gate-decomposer/README.md

 $ python3 setup.py bdist_wheel

 in the root directory of the SQUADER package.
-The created Piquasso Boost wheel can be installed on the local machine by issuing the command from the directory **path/to/SQUANDER/package/dist**
+The created SQUANDER wheel can be installed on the local machine by issuing the command from the directory **path/to/SQUANDER/package/dist**

 $ pip3 install qgd-*.whl